 I will, however, be quick to illuminate the blatant lies and misrepresentations of the other candidates.
-(You can see some of that in my " I must be doing something RIGHT " post.)
 To quote Tucker Carlson of Fox News: I will always be "the sworn enemy of lying, pomposity, and group-think.
 In other words, you'll never have reason to associate me with "identity politics."
 Perhaps in so doing, I'll be forcing my opponents to be honest with you so you DO have the ability to make an informed decision.

 Yep, I am The Underdog.
 And I’m mighty proud to wear that badge of honor because I have to believe we could be magic; nothing could stand in our way…

 We need to get back to the "vintage" time when

 we all believed in the magic of America.